Pandemic has set the number of air travelers back decades

 The number of Americans getting on airplanes has sunk to a level not seen in more than 60 years as people shelter in their homes to avoid catching or spreading the new coronavirus.

-The Transportation Security Administration screened fewer than 100,000 people on Tuesday, a drop of 95% from a year ago.
+The Transportation Security Administration screened 94,931 people on Wednesday, a drop of 96% from a year ago and the second straight day under 100,000.

-Historical daily numbers only go back so far, but the nation averaged 97,000 passengers a day in 1954, according to figures from trade group Airlines for America.
+Historical daily numbers only go back so far, but the nation last averaged fewer than 100,000 passengers a day in 1954, according to figures from trade group Airlines for America.
 It was the dawn of the jet age.
 The de Havilland Comet, the first commercial jetliner, was just a few years old, and Boeing was running test flights with the jet that would become the iconic 707.

-As air travel became safer and more affordable, the passenger numbers grew nearly every year.
+As air travel became safer and more affordable, the passenger numbers grew nearly every year until 2001.
 There was no commercial air travel in the U.S. for several days after the terror attacks on Sept.
-11, 2001, and people were slow to get back on planes in following months.
+11, 2001, and people were slow to get back on planes — U.S. passenger traffic didn't grow again until 2003.

 TSA, which was created after the 9/11 attacks, has been chronicling the plunge in air traffic, posting numbers on how many people its officers screen each day.
 On March 1, it was nearly 2.3 million — almost the same as a year earlier.
 The one-way roller coaster ride — a sheer downward scream — began in the second week of March and slowed only in the last several days, when there wasn’t much more room to drop.